fdrgsp/microcal/README.md

 ## Chromatic shift correction

-For a detail explanation of the chromatic shift correction workflow and the underlying algorithms, see [chromatic_shift_correction.md](chromatic_shift_correction.md).
+For a detail explanation of the chromatic shift correction workflow and the underlying algorithms, see the chromatic shift correction [documentation](chromatic_shift_correction.md).

 ### Example usage